SlimJallouli/b_u585_iota02_iot_reference/readme.md

 The project supports connections to <a href="https://aws.amazon.com/" target="_blank" rel="noopener noreferrer">AWS IoT Core</a>, <a href="https://test.mosquitto.org/" target="_blank" rel="noopener noreferrer">test.mosquitto.org</a> and <a href="https://www.emqx.com/en/mqtt/public-mqtt5-broker" target="_blank" rel="noopener noreferrer">broker.emqx.io</a>.
 In all cases, <a href="https://en.wikipedia.org/wiki/X.509" target="_blank" rel="noopener noreferrer">X.509 certificates</a> are required for device/server authentication, ensuring secure and trusted communication with the MQTT broker

-This project provides five (5) build configurations to support a variety of hardware platforms and secure connectivity methods.
-MXCHIP and ST67_T01_Single configurations offer flexibility by supporting different wireless connections.
-The remaining configurations FleetProvisioning, <a href="https://www.st.com/en/secure-mcus/stsafe-a110.html" target="_blank" rel="noopener noreferrer">STSAFEA110</a>, and <a href="https://www.st.com/en/secure-mcus/stsafe-a120.html" target="_blank" rel="noopener noreferrer">STSAFEA120</a> variants for MXCHIP are tailored specifically for <a href="https://aws.amazon.com/" target="_blank" rel="noopener noreferrer">AWS IoT Core</a>, utilizing features such as Just-In-Time Provisioning and hardware-based secure elements to enable secure device onboarding.
+This project provides multiple build configurations to support a variety of hardware platforms and secure connectivity methods.
+MXCHIP, ST67_T01 and ST67_T02 configurations offer flexibility by supporting different wireless connections.
+The remaining configurations FleetProvisioning, <a href="https://www.st.com/en/secure-mcus/stsafe-a110.html" target="_blank" rel="noopener noreferrer">STSAFEA110</a>, and <a href="https://www.st.com/en/secure-mcus/stsafe-a120.html" target="_blank" rel="noopener noreferrer">STSAFEA120</a> variants are tailored specifically for <a href="https://aws.amazon.com/" target="_blank" rel="noopener noreferrer">AWS IoT Core</a>, utilizing features such as Just-In-Time Provisioning and hardware-based secure elements to enable secure device onboarding.

 In most configurations, the TLS and MQTT stacks run on the host microcontroller.
 However, in the ST67_T01_Single configuration, TLS and MQTT communication are offloaded to the ST67 Wi-Fi module.